Leather Car Seat Restoration (Audiogram)

 We see the full range of damage to leather.
 Often this is just a scratch or a scuff which requires a fairly minor repair.

 Impulse purchases and B&Q or Ikea can also be dangerous.
-We have had many customer who has bought shelving or a picture frame and because the boot was full of shopping, they decided to rest it on the back seat where it cause a mark that requires minor repair.
+We have had many customers who have bought shelving or a picture frame and because the boot was full of shopping, they decided to rest it on the back seat where it causes a mark that requires minor repair.

 There are other kinds of damage and wear such as some of those vintage Rolls-Royce have seen a lot of cigars and can become stained, and on cars which are 40-60 years old, sun coming through the rear window can cause the top of the back seat to become faded.
 There's also been cases where somebody forgot to put the roof down on a convertible car and water has caused damage, and occasionally, on some models, the padding just shrinks and the seats sink causing the soft leather to wrinkle up like a prune.
 All of these problems can be refurbished.